 Tujunga Avenue

 Tujunga is a Kizh (a.k.a.
 Tongva) word which linguists have translated as “place of the old woman”.
 Who was the old woman in question?
-Some say Mother Earth, simple as that.
-Others believe she was a grief-stricken mother of Kizh myth who fled to the hills and turned to stone.
-(Allegedly, a large rock shaped like an old woman sits in Little Tujunga Canyon and was the origin of the myth, but no one has yet identified it.)
-Tujunga was also the name of a Kizh settlement in the northeast Valley.
-It was later the site of Rancho Tujunga, an 1840 land grant given to Pedro and Francisco López; it’s now the Sunland-Tujunga neighborhood.
-As for the two Tujunga Avenues, NoHo’s was first named in 1887 on a Lankershim Ranch Land and Water Co. map, but most people knew it as Foster Avenue until the 1920s.
-Burbank’s Tujunga Ave. came around by 1907.
+Some say Mother Earth – simple as that.
+Others say that, according to Kizh myth, she was a grief-stricken mother who fled to the hills and turned to stone.
+(The myth was allegedly inspired by a large rock shaped like an old woman somewhere in Little Tujunga Canyon, but since no one has identified this rock after all these years, I’m skeptical.)
+Regardless, Tujunga was a Kizh settlement in the northeast Valley.
+It was later the site of Rancho Tujunga, an 1840 land grant given to Pedro and Francisco López that is now the Sunland-Tujunga neighborhood.
+As for the two Tujunga avenues, NoHo’s was named in 1887 on a Lankershim Ranch Land & Water Co. map but was called Foster Ave. from 1917 until 1925; Burbank‘s was also laid out in 1887 and has kept its name throughout.